 In addition, you might be able to capture subtle changes in the environment that you might have missed while shooting.
-I like to use a smaller secondary camera as my timelapse camera, but something as simple as your smartphone could do.
+I like to use a smaller secondary camera like any one of these budget filmmaking cameras.

 41. Create Sun Stars when Possible

 It’s not possible in every landscape situation, but when possible, capturing sun stars can add a great magical element to your landscape photographs.